 Bring the Taste of the Tropics Home with a Mallika Mango Tree

 The Mallika mangoes are a flattened oblong shape, boasting a rounded base and an irregular, non-waxy skin.
 Each fruit typically weighs between 10 to 18 oz.
 The flesh is a deep orange, boasting a pasty texture that is completely fiber-free, making it a true delicacy.
 Enjoy them fresh, in juices, or as dehydrated slices with a unique honey flavor.
+This grafted mango tree ensures consistent quality and earlier fruiting, making it a rewarding addition to your fruit tree collection.

 Benefits of Growing a Mallika Mango Tree: